 If it's determined that gastric bypass surgery is appropriate for you, you will still have financial hurdles to negotiate.
 If you plan to rely on health insurance coverage for your gastric bypass surgery, you likely need to get preapproval from your health insurance company, Medicare or your state medical assistance program — whoever you have insurance through.
 The preapproval process typically requires documentation from your team of doctors that justifies your medical need for gastric bypass surgery.

 Different health insurers have different requirements to prove your medical need for gastric bypass surgery.
 Your health insurer may not cover gastric bypass surgery at all or may cover only parts of the process.
-In some cases, you may have to meet requirements, such as losing a specific amount of weight or following a formal diet plan, before your insurance will grant approval.
-To avoid unpleasant financial surprises, check to see what specific services are covered before starting the evaluation process.
+To avoid unpleasant financial surprises, it's a good idea to check to see what specific services are covered before starting the evaluation process.
 You may have to pay for some portion of the costs yourself.

 Gastric bypass surgery: Is it for you?